 - Process for keeping the deposit if there are any damages

-Consider requiring that your subtenant purchase their own renters' insurance policy for the duration of the sublet.
+You may want to include a term in your sublease agreement that mandates an extra renters' insurance policy.
 This would protect belongings in the apartment from theft or damage and may also protect them from any damages incurred to their person or livelihood while they are in the sublet.

 Ask us anything!
 We want your subletting experience with Flip to be incredible.
 We promise to write back an answer as soon as we can.